 Umbrella coverage applies to claims not covered by your primary insurance.
 For instance, suppose a claim against your business isn't covered by your primary liability policy because it is subject to the care, custody or control exclusion.
 The claim is insured under your umbrella coverage because the latter doesn't contain the exclusion.

 Some so-called umbrellas are really excess policies in disguise.
 They simply mirror the coverage afforded by standard liability policies.
 When shopping for an umbrella, look for a policy that affords broader coverage than your primary policies.
 Your agent or broker can help you determine whether a particular policy is truly an umbrella.

 The basis of any insurance policy is its insuring agreement.
 If you are reviewing an umbrella the insuring agreement is a logical starting point.
 It consists of a broad statement outlining the coverage provided.
 Here are three things to look when reading the insuring agreement:

+- Pay on behalf.
+The policy should state that "we will pay on behalf," meaning the insurer will pay damages upfront rather than providing reimbursement.
 Avoid any umbrella that begins with the phrase "we will indemnify you."
-This means that your insurer will reimburse you for expenses only after you have paid them out of your pocket.
+This means that your insurer will reimburse your firm for expenses it has already paid rather than pay them upfront.

+- Coverage trigger.
+Your umbrella should have the same coverage trigger (occurrence or claims-made) as your primary general liability policy.
 If the primary liability policy applies on an occurrence basis, the umbrella should apply on an occurrence basis as well.
 Likewise, you should purchase a claims-made umbrella if your primary general liability policy is claims-made.